Matchday programme: Association football

-A tradition from attending a football match in Britain is to purchase a football programme along with a pint and/or a pie.
+Among the traditions in attending a league or cup football match in Britain is the purchase of a matchday programme.
 Due to their initial expendable nature (like the ticket) it took many decades for the format to gain respectability as a collectible.
-Collecting football programmes became a common hobby among fans in Britain during the 1960s and from then on a number of specialist dealers began to appear.
-Merseyside team Everton were the first association football club in Britain to produce regular matchday programmes.
+Collecting football programmes became a common hobby among fans in Britain during the 1960s and a number of specialist dealers subsequently began to appear.

 History

+One of the earliest matchday programmes recorded, for an 1873 football match between alumni representatives of Eton College (in England) and Yale College (in the US), was reputedly sold in 2016 for £15,000.

-The programme started life around the late 1880s as a scorecard which would have been a single card or sheet with dateline, team names and player positions.
-West Midlands team Aston Villa were one of the first clubs to publish a programme with their The Villa News and Record, which from the outset almost encouraged collecting as it was in the form of a journal with a different number and volume for each season and week respectively; by 1946, for instance, it was up to number 33.
-Of real interest for the collector, however, has always been the FA Cup Final programme; over the years there have been many attractive covers and the design often reflecting the age, with the late 1920s and 1930s examples bearing Art Deco style, for example.
+In English league football, matchday programmes were used from the late 1880s as a scorecard which would have been a single card or sheet with dateline, team names, player positions and advertising.
+West Midlands team Aston Villa were one of the first clubs to publish a programme, The Villa News and Record, which was printed in the form of a journal with a different number and volume for each season and week respectively.

+Of particular interest for UK collectors is the FA Cup Final programme.
+The covers of FA Cup Final matchday programmes have had designs which reflected the age, with the late 1920s and 1930s covers bearing Art Deco styles, for example.
 Programmes from the 1940s and early 1950s are rarer due to recycling for paper shortages as part of the war effort and times of post-war austerity.
 The size of the programmes increased over the decades from a smaller pocket size to a larger A4 size, but a number of clubs in the early 21st century have reverted to more convenient sizes.
-The FA Cup Final has, however, retained its larger size (even acknowledging this by coming with a customary carrier bag in recent years).
+The FA Cup Final programme has, however, retained its larger size (customarily being sold with a carrier bag for this reason).

-Modern programmes have far more pages than their earlier four or eight-page predecessors and are generally full colour and glossy.
-With the logistics and requirements of modern production (programmes are often printed beyond a club's locality, for example), the product has long been of little help in accuracy of the "field of play", although the advent of squad numbers has at least ensured the likelihood of all names being present.
-The programme for Duncan Edwards's debut for North West team Manchester United in the early 1950s for example does not bear his name at all.
+While, until the 1950s, programmes produced by individual clubs were typically limited to team sheets and advertising, some clubs started to introduce "more sophisticated" magazine formats.
+Modern programmes have more pages than their four or eight-page predecessors and are often full colour and glossy.

 In June 2018, clubs in the English Football League voted to end the requirement for programmes to be produced for every game.
+A decline in sales was attributed to the proliferation of smartphones which allowed fans to access team information easily.